SemiZhuri/SC-system/README.md

 This project is designed to demonstrate clean architecture, RESTful API design, authentication with JWT, and role-based access control — built to simulate a small educational management system.

 Check live demo: https://sc-system1.vercel.app/homepage
+Note: The backend might take a couple minutes until it starts, due to free usage.

 ---